varletjs/varlet/packages/varlet-ui/src/floating-panel/docs/en-US.md

 # FloatingPanel

 ### Intro
-A panel floating at the bottom of the page, allowing users to freely drag up and down through content, is often used to provide additional functionality or information.
+A panel floating at the bottom of the page, is often used to provide additional functionality or information, allowing users to freely drag up and down through content.

 ### Basic Usage
 The default height of the FloatingPanel is `100px`, allowing dragging to expand or shrink the panel, and the default maximum height of the expansion is `60%` of the screen.